oracle/coherence-dotnet-extend-client/doc/index.md

 # Oracle® Coherence Client for .NET Documentation

-This is documentation for the .NET Core 3.1 and .NET Standard 2.0-compatible implementation of Oracle Coherence Client for .NET.
+This is documentation for the .NET 6.0 or later implementation of Oracle Coherence Client for .NET.

 > [!Note]
 > The documentation for the .NET Framework 4.0 (or later) compatible implementation of Oracle Coherence Client for .NET is available [here](https://coherence.community/14.1.1.0/api/dotnet/).